 The Supreme Court appeared to leave the door open, however, to a small set of ATS cases “where the claims touch and concern the territory of the United States” with “sufficient force.”
 The Court did not elaborate on what claims would satisfy this new test, but explained that “mere corporate presence” in the United States is not enough.
 Since Kiobel, lower courts have reached different conclusions about how to apply the “touch and concern” test.
 Most courts have interpreted Kiobel to require that the international law violation must itself take place within the United States, while others have held that significant contacts with the United States may be sufficient, even if the violation occurred overseas.

 Recent decisions limiting the ATS have rebuffed plaintiffs’ attempt to use the ATS to bring lawsuits with little or no connection to the United States—a proposition that would have been unthinkable to the law’s framers in 1789.
 Thomas J. Donohue, president and CEO of the U.S. Chamber of Commerce, has applauded judicial limits on the ATS that “ensure that trial lawyers cannot continue to use the American judicial system to expose global businesses to frivolous and costly lawsuits.”
 To help restore the ATS to its original purpose, the U.S. Chamber Institute for Legal Reform (ILR) and the National Chamber Litigation Center (NCLC) have advised and represented U.S. companies in ATS litigation for over a decade.
-NCLC has filed dozens of briefs in major ATS cases urging dismissal of suits that exceed the law’s intended scope.
+NCLC has filed dozens of briefs in major ATS cases urging dismissal of suits that exceed the law’s intended scope, including Jesner v.
+Arab Bank, in which the Supreme Court will decide in Spring 2018 whether corporations can be sued under the ATS.
 ILR likewise monitors developments in ATS cases, publishes research, and advocates policies that would restore the ATS to its original purpose.